top of page

 The adjective 'flaccid' has its etymological roots in the Latin word 'flaccidus,' derived from 'flaccus,' meaning 'flabby' or 'drooping.'
 'Flaccid' describes something that is limp, lacking firmness, or devoid of the expected tension or stiffness, much like a wilting plant or a deflated balloon.
 The term embodies the concept of a loss of vitality and strength, often emphasizing the sagging or drooping quality of the object or substance in question.
 'Flaccid' is a word that characterizes things or conditions that have lost their usual vigor or resilience, highlighting the contrast between their current state and a more robust or taut one.
 It reflects the recognition of the ebb and flow of tension and firmness in various aspects of the natural and physical world.

-Quiz: Find the meaning of the adjective flaccid:
+Find the correct meaning of the adjective flaccid:

 Try Again!